FatihYcan/Movie-App/README.md

 ## Features

-- **Home**: Displays information about popular titles of movies and TV shows.
+- **Home**: You can view information about popular titles of movies and TV shows.
 - **Movie Listing:** You can view currently playing, popular, highest rated, upcoming and trending movies.
 - **Tv Show Listing** You can view the popular, highest rated and trending TV shows that will be broadcast today, currently on air.
 - **Movie and TV Show Search:** You can use the search function to search for a specific movie or TV show.